-I met with iO at the apartment she shares with her girlfriend on a warm Sunday afternoon in Williamsburg, Brooklyn.
-It is in this apartment where Wright eats, sleeps, thinks, writes, storyboards, edits, lives and loves.
-She spends her daytime at home, while at night, this nocturnal animal slips into underground clubs, backdoor music halls, private lofts, and dingy parties to photograph those of New York’s most rare (and revered) artists.
-That is when she’s not touring the country taking portraits of the LGBT community for equal rights.
-It is clear that in their apartment, cleanliness and orderliness is exactly what she needs to counteract the nightlife-driven, pavement hitting style of her work.
+I met with iO at the apartment he shares with his girlfriend on a warm Sunday afternoon in Williamsburg, Brooklyn.
+It is in this apartment where iO eats, sleeps, thinks, writes, storyboards, edits, lives and loves.
+He spends his daytime at home, while at night, this nocturnal animal slips into underground clubs, backdoor music halls, private lofts, and dingy parties to photograph those of New York’s most rare (and revered) artists.
+That is when iO is not touring the country taking portraits of the LGBT community for equal rights.
+It is clear that in their apartment, cleanliness and orderliness is exactly what he needs to counteract the nightlife-driven, pavement hitting style of his work.

 Where did you grow up?